SharePoint/sp-dev-docs/docs/declarative-customization/get-started-create-site-design.md

 A site design is a collection of actions that SharePoint will run when creating a new site.
 Actions describe changes to apply to the new site, such as creating a new list, or applying a theme.
 The actions are specified in a JSON script.
 The JSON script is a list of all actions to apply.
 When a script runs, SharePoint completes each action in the order listed.

-Each action is specified by the "verb" value in the JSON scipt.
+Each action is specified by the "verb" value in the JSON script.
 Also, actions can have subactions which are also "verb" values.
 In the JSON below, the script specifies to create a new list named Customer Tracking, and then subactions set the description and add several fields to define the list.

 1. Download and install the [SharePoint Online Management Shell](https://www.microsoft.com/en-us/download/details.aspx?id=35588).
 If you already have a previous version of the shell installed, uninstall it first and then install the latest version.
 1. Follow the instructions at [Connect to SharePoint Online PowerShell](https://technet.microsoft.com/en-us/library/fp161372.aspx) to connect to your SharePoint tenant.
-1. Create and assign the JSON that descripts the new script to a variable as shown in the PowerShell code below.
+1. Create and assign the JSON that describes the new script to a variable as shown in the PowerShell code below.

 ```powershell
 $site_script = @'